cbg-ethz/sr2silo/README.md

 - `.devcontainer/devcontainer.json`: Contains the configuration for the development container for VSCode, including the Docker image to use, any additional VSCode extensions to install, and whether or not to mount the project directory into the container.
 - `.vscode/settings.json`: Contains VSCode settings specific to the project, such as the Python interpreter to use and the maximum line length for auto-formatting.
 - `src`: Place new source code here.
+- `scripts`: Place new source code here, temporary and intermediate works.
 - `tests`: Contains Python-based test cases to validate source code.
 - `pyproject.toml`: Contains metadata about the project and configurations for additional tools used to format, lint, type-check, and analyze Python code.